 Notre Dame continues its home stand on Thursday when it hosts Chicago State at Eck Stadium.
 Baseball continued from page 36 Allen Greene's sacrifice fly plated Brooks.
 Felker struck again with a clutch two-out double to score Amrhein.
 J.J.
 Brock reached after being hit by a pitch in the fourth.
-After a wild pitch, Amrhein sin-gled off the glove of Crusader shortstop Kyle Musser to extend the lead to 5-1.
+After a wild pitch, Amrhein singled off the glove of Crusader shortstop Kyle Musser to extend the lead to 5-1.
 Notre Dame broke the game open further with a four-run fifth.
-Felker started the rally with a walk, stole second, and centerfield.
+Felker started the rally with a walk, stole second, and advanced to third on an errant throw that found its way into The Observer news department needs readers.

+centerfield.
 Todd Frye walked and Brock singled through the hole on the left side of the infield to score Felker.
 Perconte followed with a single, allowing Frye to score.
 Armhein's RBI single capped the rally, giving the Irish a very comfortable lead.
 The crusade for Valpariaso was not over quite yet, however, as they got to Widelski in the sixth for three runs before knocking senior righthander Mike Balicki for one in the seventh, closing the gap, 9-5.
 Notre Dame's Larry Mohs came in to close the game and pitched the last two innings, giving up one run on one hit and two free passes.
-This weekend, the Irish will play host to Georgetown for three games, battling the Hoyas in a doubleheader on Saturday before the finale on Sunday.
+This weekend, the Irish will play host to Georgetown for three games, battling the Hoyas in a doubleheader on Saturday before the finale on Sunday 1997 Baseball Schedule

-IND Baseball S Schedule

-May 1 Chicago State Home (6 pm)

-May 3 Georgetown (DH )Home (Noon)

-May 4 Georgetown Home (Noon)

-May 10 Univ, of Chicago Home (Noon)

-May 11 Indiana Tech Home (Noon)

-May 13-16 BIG EAST Norwich, CT
+Chicago State May 1 Home (6 pm) Georgetown (DH)Home (Noon) May 3 May 4 Georgetown Home (Noon) May 10 Univ. of Chicago Home (Noon) May 11 Indiana Tech Home (Noon) May 13-16 BIG EAST Norwich, CT

-May 21-25 NCAA Regionals ТВА
+May 21-25 NCAA Regionals TBA

-May 30 - June 7 College World Series Omaha, NE
+May 30 -College World June 7 Series

+Omaha, NE

+The Observer/ Melissa Weber

-NEW from the University of Notre Dame Press ... () RAPH
+NEW from the University of Notre Dame Press . . .

-7:30 p.m.
-Hesburgh Library Auditorium

-and the